d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 (i.e., lower and upper bounds).
 Some positive parameters, such as `learning_rate`, are best represented on a logarithmic scale as optimal values can differ by several orders of magnitude, while others, such as  `batch size`, come with linear scale.
 Another way to define hyperparameter types is as bounded distributions, typically uniform or loguniform.
-Methods driven by random search sample independent values from these distributions for every search decision. *CA: search decision has not been defined.
-Should we get rid of this last sentence?*

 One data type missing from our running example is `categorical`.
 For example, we could extend it by `"activation": choice(['ReLU', 'LeakyReLU', 'Softplus'])`, in order to specify the